jmcgill/cuter/slides/infowindow_closures2.markdown

 ### Closures

-The code has now been fixed so that the info window opens at the marker that was clicked.
+The example has now been modified so that the {InfoWindow} opens at the {Marker} that was clicked.

 The event listener is now added in a separate function: